DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 * Pass custom parameters to your scripts through pretty link and still have full tracking ability
 * Exclude IP Addresses from Stats
 * Enables you to send your Pretty Links via Email directly from your WordPress admin
-* Select Temporary (307) or Permanent (301) redirection for your Pretty Links
+* Select Temporary (302 or 307) or Permanent (301) redirection for your Pretty Links
-* Cookie based system for tracking visitor activity across hits
+* Cookie based system for tracking visitor activity across clicks
 * Organize Links into Groups
 * Create nofollow/noindex links
 * Turn tracking on / off on each link